 Unusually here you’ll find a Drama Scholarship available at 11+, 13+ and 16+ so it’s fair to say theatrics are taken seriously.

-Music-wise there are 21 orchestras, choirs and bands (I can’t even begin to express how much I want to hear ‘The Merchants of Groove’…), which shows a thriving department, and there’s an annual concert at the Merchant Taylors’ Hall in the City that must be an amazing experience for the boys.
+Music-wise there are 21 orchestras, choirs and bands, with all manner of instruments to choose from, which shows a thriving department, and there’s an annual concert at the Merchant Taylors’ Hall in the City that must be an amazing experience for the boys.

 Quite a few things that pricked up the Muddy ears.
 Firstly, you can’t say the teachers aren’t brainy here – over one-third of the 100-strong academic Faculty read their first degree at Oxford or Cambridge (*gulp*).